 Yet despite radon's known dangers and readily available solutions, efforts to reduce radon risk in the U.S. are losing ground.
 Since indoor radon became widely recognized as a public health threat in the late 1980s, many people have tested their homes and taken steps to fix radon problems, and many new homes have been constructed with radon-resistant features.
 But more families continue to be exposed to elevated radon levels in their homes, as the number of new homes built with elevated radon levels outpaces the installation of radon control systems in new and existing homes.

-Radon in Existing Homes: States should take advantage of a key opportunity to address radon in existing homes, by requiring the provision of meaningful information and/or radon test results in the real estate transaction.
+Radon in Existing Homes: States should take advantage of a key opportunity to address radon in existing homes, by requiring the provision of meaningful radon hazard information and/or radon test results as part of the real estate transaction.
 States also should address the challenges that tenants face in fixing radon problems in their homes, by establishing minimum requirements for property owners to eliminate radon hazards in rental dwellings.

 Certification of Radon Professionals: States should help ensure the effectiveness of radon services and advance radon data collection and analysis by establishing and overseeing radon certification requirements.